Bobby Lewis (basketball, born 1946)

-Robert F. "Bobby" Lewis, M.Ed. (born July 25, 1946) is an American former college basketball player known for his flamboyant dribbling, passing, and play-making.
+Robert F. Lewis (July 25, 1946 – September 19, 2024) was an American college and pro basketball player known for his flamboyant dribbling, passing, and play-making.
 Born in Philadelphia, Pennsylvania, Lewis was a playground and YMCA legend from an early age.
 His legend grew while at John Bartram High School where he was able to showcase the many moves he adapted from his Hall of Fame mentor, Guy Rodgers.
+Lewis died September 19, 2024, at the age of 78.

 Early years

 Before focusing on basketball, Lewis excelled at table tennis and baseball.
 In 1960 he was invited to the Youth Table Tennis National Championships in New York, NY after becoming the City of Philadelphia champion.
 Lewis along with three other youth sports standouts were participants in the TastyKake Baking Company's "Salute to Youth" Campaign that same year.
 In 1963 he was a member of the City Championship Baseball team along with Major League Baseball Scout Hall of Famer Al Goldis.
 The following year, he was selected for the 1st Team All City Basketball Team and was also selected as an Eastern Region High School Basketball All American along with Hall of Famer Lew Alcindor.